 Our very special dog, Wrigley, is spending the day at the pet hospital today having a mass removed.
 We are very hopeful that we caught this early and if it is Cancer they get it all today!
 We thought that we better make her a special treat so that when she gets home she “gets well soon”… I found this recipe online and happened to have all of the ingredients at home…

 1 1/8 cup whole wheat flour

 1/2 cup peanut butter or other nut butter

 2 tablespoons vegetable oil

 Preheat oven to 350 degrees.
 Blend wheat flour and white flour in a bowl.
 Set aside.
 Combine vegetable oil, peanut butter, and water.
 Add flour, one cup at a time, forming a dough.
 You will need to blend the final flour by hand, kneading until a nice firm ball of dough is formed.
-I used my dough hook on my kitchen aid and that seemed to work pretty well… I also added a tiny bit more flour for high altitude!
+(Takes a bit of kneading.)
 Let ball of dough stand for about 10 minutes to allow the gluten to relax.
-This makes it easier rolling.
+Makes for easier rolling.

-Roll dough to about 1/4 inch thickness on a sheet of waxed paper or silicone liner.
-Cut with desired cutter ( hearts, circles, dog bones, houses, etc..).
+Roll dough to about 1/4 inch thickness on a sheet of waxed paper.
+Cut with desired cutter.
 Re-roll scraps to make more biscuits.
-Score the tops of the cookies with a fork or write your puppy’s name with toothpicks, so the steam that builds up inside the cookies will release.
+How many biscuits you get depends on the size of the cutter you use.
+Score the tops of the cookies with a fork so the steam that builds up inside the cookies will release.

-I found a second recipe on Martha Stewart’s website but didn’t have the wheat germ so wasn’t able to make them… I’d like to try them soon, however!
+I found this second recipe on Martha’s website, http://www.marthastewart.com/264802/homemade-dog-biscuits but didn’t have the wheat germ so wasn’t able to make them… I’d like to try them soon, however!